RING finger domain

 In molecular biology, a RING (short for Really Interesting New Gene) finger domain is a protein structural domain of zinc finger type which contains a C3HC4 amino acid motif which binds two zinc cations (seven cysteines and one histidine arranged non-consecutively).
 This protein domain contains 40 to 60 amino acids.
 Many proteins containing a RING finger play a key role in the ubiquitination pathway.
+Conversely, proteins with RING finger domains are the largest type of ubiquitin ligases in the human genome.

 Zinc fingers

 Zinc finger (Znf) domains are relatively small protein motifs that bind one or more zinc atoms, and which usually contain multiple finger-like protrusions that make tandem contacts with their target molecule.
 They bind DNA, RNA, protein and/or lipid substrates.
 Their binding properties depend on the amino acid sequence of the finger domains and of the linker between fingers, as well as on the higher-order structures and the number of fingers.
 Znf domains are often found in clusters, where fingers can have different binding specificities.
 There are many superfamilies of Znf motifs, varying in both sequence and structure.

 They display considerable versatility in binding modes, even between members of the same class (e.g. some bind DNA, others protein), suggesting that Znf motifs are stable scaffolds that have evolved specialised functions.
 For example, Znf-containing proteins function in gene transcription, translation, mRNA trafficking, cytoskeleton organisation, epithelial development, cell adhesion, protein folding, chromatin remodelling and zinc sensing.
 Zinc-binding motifs are stable structures, and they rarely undergo conformational changes upon binding their target.

 Some Zn finger domains have diverged such that they still maintain their core structure, but have lost their ability to bind zinc, using other means such as salt bridges or binding to other metals to stabilise the finger-like folds.